petersbob/MusicalMelee/Readme.md

 ```
 + Dolphin will start up.
 + Mute the sound.
 Config -> Audio -> Volume -> 0%
-+ Start up Melee and the sound effects will kick in once you start a fight.
++ Start up Melee and the sound should begin to change once you start a fight.

 ### I can't get it to work!
 MusicalMelee is still a young project and will likely be changing quite often.
 Please be patient as we update and fix issues.